limegimlet/covid_dataviz/index.md

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_fr_trends.html" height="500" width="100%"></iframe>
 {% endraw %}

-Unlike with the first wave, the goal is to keep hospitals open for non-Covid patients as well since lack of hospital access would also lead to excess mortality.
-Hence why the relatively low-seeming 30% ICU occupancy is the tipping point for going to alerte maximale.
+For the second wave the goal is to keep hospitals open for non-Covid patients and to protect exhausted ICU staff, hence the relatively low-seeming 30% ICU occupancy is the threshold for alerte maximale.

 Nationwide, we are still just barely under that as of Oct 15.
 However there are departements that are already well above 60% ICU capacity.

-The emphasis on slowing admissions to ICU is especially important for the second wave because ICU staff are exhausted.
-Unlike the first wave when Covid was limited mainly to Grand Est and Ile de France, the virus is now extremely active across the country.
+During the first wave when Covid was largely limited to the Grand Est and Ile de France.
+Now the virus is active everywhere.
 Since no regions have spare ICU capacity, for this wave it won't be possible to transfer patients.

 **These national trends hide regional variations.
 Compare regions and departments [on this page](region_kpi.html)**.

 # How these trends impact hospitals
 {:.no_toc}

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/kpi_rea_dc_trends.html" height="400" width="85%"></iframe>